 Existing members (from 2010 to 2015): You will need to reset your password the first time that you login to Forum.

-Please use this form for registration.
-Please note that your membership status must be up to date to be able to access this form and that 2019 membership (CASCA or AAA) is a requirement for conference participation.
+Please note that your membership status must be up to date to be able to access this form and that 2022 CASCA membership is a requirement for conference participation.

 This award, launched in 2017, aims to help Canadian university and college anthropology departments recognize their top graduating Bachelor’s, Master’s, and PhD students and to promote awareness of CASCA.